BS 7671:2018+A4:2026

 • Absent earthing — the main earthing conductor is disconnected or missing entirely, leaving the entire installation without an earth path.
 Any earth fault would not be cleared by the protective devices.

-• Overloaded circuits with visible damage — cables showing signs of overheating (discoloured insulation, burnt smell), combined with undersized protection or missing protection, presenting an immediate fire risk.
+• Overloaded circuits with visible damage — cables showing signs of overheating (discoloured insulation, burnt smell), combined with undersized or missing protection, presenting an immediate fire risk.

 • Metalwork at a dangerous potential — extraneous-conductive-parts (such as metal pipework or structural steelwork) found to be live to touch due to a wiring fault or absent bonding.